Buddy (2013 film)

-Buddy is a 2013 Indian Malayalam film written and directed by Raaj Prabavthy Menon.
-The film has been produced by Augustin Jackson and it features Anoop Menon and Honey Rose.
+Buddy is a 2013 Indian Malayalam-language drama film written and directed by Raaj Prabavthy Menon.
+The film was produced by Augustin Jackson and features an ensemble cast of Anoop Menon, Mithun Murali, Srikanth, Bhumika Chawla, Balachandra Menon, Asha Sarath, Lal, and Honey Rose.
 Balachandra Menon made a comeback after a long time through this film.
-The film did fairly well at the box office.

 Plot

-The story commence from the house of Vishnu, a 17-year-old who is raised by two mothers Meenakshi, a renowned writer and Padma, a researcher in Bharatnatyam art form.
-They are born feminists and strong willed women who decide to have a child through artificial insemination and thus Vishnu happens to them.
+The story commences from the house of Vishnu, a 17-year-old, who is raised by two mothers Meenakshi, a renowned writer, and Padma, a researcher in Bharatnatyam art form.
+They are born feminists and strong-willed women who decide to have a child through artificial insemination, and thus Vishnu happens.
 The story features the friendship between a father and son.
-Maanikunju was living his dream when the 17-year-old Vishnu walked into their life.
+Maanikunju was living his dream when the 17-year-old Vishnu walked into his life.
 With some hidden intentions, Vishnu befriends Maanikunju and his friends.
 But the nature of his father leaves him surprised.
-Another person Shankaran Nampoothirippad acts as a tool between the two.
+Another person, Shankaran Nampoothirippad, acts as a tool between the two.
 What follows next forms the rest of the story.